positiveviking/ha-gismeteo/README.md

 Adding the following to your `configuration.yaml` file will create two weather locations, one for the home coordinates and one for the remote location.

-The first location will create three entities: hourly weather provider and two sensors (for current temperature and current humidity).
-The second location will create eight
+The first location will create one entity: just weather provider.
+The second location will create 21
-sensors: four groups of sensors (temperature + humidity) for current weather and forecasts for today and 2 days forward.
+sensors: four groups of sensors for current weather and forecasts for today and 2 days forward.
+Another 78 sensors will be created but disabled.
+You can enable that sensors through device settings.
 ```yaml
 # Example configuration.yaml entry
 gismeteo: